"A magical place to escape, breath, reconnect with the basics, the land and the tradition."

 Embrace tradition again as the seasons go by.
 Being told the story of the old furniture from local second-hand markets or homemade reusing the old materials from the renovations of our house

-In the heart of the Norman Vexin, less than an hour from Paris, few miles from Gisors and Giverny, you will stay in a quiet Norman farmhouse from the XVIIIe century, with view on the river.
+In the heart of the Norman Vexin, less than an hour from Paris, few miles from Gisors and Giverny, you will stay in a quiet Norman farmhouse from the XVIIIe century, at the heart of a 3.5 acres forest garden, crossed by a river.

 La Reine BlancheSpacious attic room, in the first floor, with parquet and exposed beams, a queen size bed and one single person bed.
 Private bathroom (bath) and WC.
 View on the garden and the river.